MicrosoftDocs/dynamics365smb-docs/business-central/finance-edocuments-connectors.md

 ## Available service providers

 At this moment, [!INCLUDE[prod_short](includes/prod_short.md)] supports Pagero and Avalara access points for e-documents, but more access points are in the process of development.
-This page will be updated with the parameters for new connectors when they're ready.
+This page is updated with the parameters for new connectors when they're ready.
 You can also find more connectors on AppSource.

 > [!NOTE]
 > This page doesn't show how to connect with the local service providers.
 If [!INCLUDE[prod_short](includes/prod_short.md)] support some of them, it will be explained in the country-specific documentation.